Vi19Z/VI19Z/docs/README.md

 - **Documents**: Text or data objects associated with agents or users, vectorized and stored for semantic search and retrieval.
 - **Executions**: Instances of tasks that have been initiated with specific inputs, with their own lifecycle and state machine.

-For a more detailed explanation of these concepts and their interactions, please refer to our [Concepts Documentation](https://github.com/julep-ai/julep/blob/dev/docs/julep-concepts.md).
+For a more detailed explanation of these concepts and their interactions, please refer to our [Concepts Documentation](https://github.com/VI19Z-ai/VI19Z/blob/dev/docs/VI19Z-concepts.md).

 ## Understanding Tasks

-Tasks are the core of Julep's workflow system.
+Tasks are the core of VI19Z's workflow system.
 They allow you to define complex, multi-step AI workflows that your agents can execute.
 Here's a brief overview of task components:

 - **Name and Description**: Each task has a unique name and description for easy identification.
 - **Main Steps**: The core of a task, defining the sequence of actions to be performed.